 The reference to ‘additional residential property’ is constrained to one that is outwith a primary property.
 We have identified above where additional liability could arise and therefore if a purchaser is replacing his or her primary residence the surcharge will not apply.
 So for example, If Mr W sells his main residence in order to move into a replacement main residence, the higher rates will not apply.
 Conversely, if Mr W owns a main property and purchases another for, say, a holiday home or buy-to-let; because he is not replacing his main residence as per the proposed legislation any such further purchases will be subject to the heightened fees.

 Looked at under a different lens, the ramifications of the requirement extend also, for example, to parents who wish to assist their children in joining the property ladder.
 Indeed, parents who buy for their children or who buy jointly with their children will necessarily fall under the scope of acquiring an additional residential property.
 It is true the parent could still act as a mere guarantor – but this is little consolation to many for whom the banks are still reluctant to lend on such a basis.

 This is a highly technical area for which most readers will need to take advice.
 The Treasury’s intended grip in this matter is yet more encompassing than there is space to set out here, given the further proprietary considerations of joint ownership, matrimonial ownership, foreign investors, corporate and trust purchases, and acquisition of certain types of property excluded from the proposed changes.

 Worthingtons Commercial are experts in interpreting this area of the law and will advise on your individual case in a clear and simple way.
-If you wish to protect your investments or need further information, contact David Wilson.
+If you wish to protect your investments or need further information, contact Huw Worthington.